 For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

-Although rich analysis capabilities are available in Adobe Analytics Analysis Workspace, a few modifications to the default Analytics for Target panel are required to correctly interpret Auto-Target activities, due to differences between experimentation activities (manual A/B and Auto-Allocate) and personalization activities (Auto-Target).
+Although rich analysis capabilities are available in Adobe Analytics Analysis Workspace, a few modifications to the default Analytics for Target panel are required to correctly interpret Auto-Target activities, due to differences between experimentation activities (manual A/B Test and Auto-Allocate) and personalization activities (Auto-Target).

-This tutorial walks through the recommended modifications for analyzing Auto-Target activities in Workspace, which are based on the following key concepts:
+This tutorial walks through the recommended modifications for analyzing Auto-Target activities in Analysis Workspace, which are based on the following key concepts:

-To create an A4T for Auto-Target report, either start with the Analytics for Target panel in Workspace, as shown below, or begin with a freeform table.
+To create an A4T for Auto-Target report, either start with the Analytics for Target panel in Analysis Workspace, as shown below, or begin with a freeform table.
 Then make the following selections:

 Figure 1: Analytics for Target panel setup for Auto-Target activities.